Session Replay is evolving for scale, speed, and AI-powered insights

 With Session Replay support for mParticle on web, teams can capture replays alongside their existing event pipelines.
 Replay data stays connected to governed analytics context, reducing friction and making adoption simpler for CDP-first stacks.

-Faster insights, less manual effort
+Faster insights, less manual effort, powered by AI

-3. Replay playlists
+3. Replay Playlists

 Optimize for outcomes, not just engagement